byu-cs324/byu-cs324/01d-hw-strings-io-env/README.md

  - `printf()` and friends can be used to format text for it to be presented.

-# Part 1
+# Part 1 - Arrays, Strings, Pointers, and Memory Allocation

+In this section, you will perform some hands-on exercises to better understand allocation of memory for arrays, strings, and pointers, both on the stack and on the heap.
+You will also learn about the compile-time operator `sizeof()` and observe the effects of `malloc()` and `free()` using `valgrind`.

- 1. Find the number of bytes/characters allocated on the stack for `s1` using the `sizeof()` operator (not `strlen()`!).
+ 1. `s1` is allocated on the stack.
+Find the number of bytes/characters allocated on the stack for `s1` using the `sizeof()` operator (not `strlen()`!).
 Note that `sizeof()` is a _compile-time_ operator; that means that the size (i.e., the number of bytes allocated) is determined at compile time, before the code ever runs.
-    In this case, `sizeof()` accurately reflects the number of bytes allocated for (i.e., the "size" of) `s1` because `s1` is explicitly assigned a value using a string literal.
-The same would not be true for something dynamically allocated (i.e., at _run time_) with `malloc()`; it simply couldn't be known ahead of time.
+In this case, `sizeof()` accurately reflects the number of bytes allocated for (i.e., the "size" of) `s1`, only because `s1` is explicitly assigned a value using a string literal.
+(See questions 6 and 7 for counter examples, in which pointers are used.)

     Save the value as `s1_len`, and then print `s1_len` on a line by itself, using `printf()`.

-    *How does the number of bytes allocated for `s1` compare to the number of visible characters in `s1`?*
+    *How does the number of bytes allocated for `s1` compare to the number of visible characters pointed to by `s1`?*

+ 2. `memprint()` is a function defined right in `learn_c.c`.
+It simply prints the contents of an array of type `char []`, byte-by-byte, to standard output using the designated format.

+    Call `memprint()` on `s1` three times, passing `s1_len` as `len` each time.
+    The first time, show each byte/character value as hexadecimal (i.e., format `"%02x"`).
+The second time, show each byte/character value as decimal (i.e., format `"%d"`).
+Finally, show each byte/character value as its corresponding ASCII character (i.e., format `"%c"`).

+    *What is the (integer) value of the "extra" byte allocated for `s1`?*
+    (That byte value is the very definition of what makes `s1` a "string" in C.)

+ 3. *What is the ASCII character associated with the hexadecimal value 0x23?*
+    (Hint: See the man page for `ascii`.)

+ 4. *What is the hexadecimal value of the ASCII character `z` (lower case)?*
+    (Hint: See the man page for `ascii`.)

- 2. Find the number of bytes/characters allocated on the stack for `s2` using the same methodology as you used for question 1.
+ 5. `s2` is also allocated on the stack.
+Find the number of bytes/characters allocated on the stack for `s2` using the same methodology as you used for question 1.
 Note that although an initial value is not explicitly assigned to `s2`, as it is with `s1`, the size of the array is explicitly given, so `sizeof()` can again be used.

     Save that value as `s2_len`, and then print `s2_len` on a line by itself, using `printf()`.